einfra logoDocumentation

 Understanding the architecture

 The operating system used within MetaCentrum is Debian Linux.
+The system you will interact with for scheduling jobs is Portable Batch System (PBS).

 Each frontend has a native home directory on a storage server.
 After logging in, you can access any storage from a given frontend.
+Every compute node has a fast local disk usually referred to as scratch.

 Frontends are shared by all users and are not intended for heavy computing.
 Use them only for data preparation, job management, or light compiling.